top of page

 • Waiting for parts

-• Driving / Moving Cars
+• Driving / Moving cars

 • Searching for tools

-• Searching for car
+• Searching for cars

-• Search for manager
+• Searching for managers

-• Search for service advisor
+• Searching for service advisors

-• Waiting for customer approval
+• Waiting for customer approvals

-• Resume work after a break
+• Resuming work after breaks

-Why isn't all this obvious?
+Why isn't all of this immediately obvious?

 With time we are getting used to the routines at work and we end up accepting the waste of the operation as "normal"